ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-05-github-pages-portfolio-development-course-with-jekyll.md

 * Session #3 [Live session URL](http://slides.com/ricmclaughlin/githubportfolio1-1-2/live)

-AFTER the class done, or ever before if you want to checkout what is in each session, you can the presentations online with the following links:
+AFTER the class done, or even before if you want to checkout what is in each session, you can the presentations online with the following links:

 * Session #1 [Presentation URL](http://slides.com/ricmclaughlin/githubportfolio1-1)

 * Session #2 [Presentation URL](http://slides.com/ricmclaughlin/githubportfolio2)